dgroomes/java-columnar-query-engine/README.md

   classes because it is distracting being so tightly coupled/related (especially with the static creator methods). which is good because it disambiguates it from SQL.
 * [x] DONE (answer: yes) Can we make the query execution signature return a table?
-* [ ] IN PROGRESS Separate the query API from the query engine.
+* [x] DONE Separate the query API from the query engine.
 Use different Gradle modules.
 * [ ] Generic type parameters should work on the 'match' method.
 It takes a table and returns table of the exact same type.
 Not sure this is worth doing because I'm not sure I'm going to sub-type Table?
 I mean maybe.
+* [ ] Genericize the Query API a bit. `PointedStringCriteriaQuery` is too restrictive.
+There should be a query type that allows multiple criteria of multiple types (e.g. string and int).